© 2026 Wellness Project™

 Add the Wellness Project MCP server to Claude, or connect ChatGPT

 In Claude, add the Wellness Project MCP server so it can query your data directly.
 In ChatGPT, connect your Wellness Project account the same way you would any other connector.
-Either way, your Withings weight and blood pressure become part of what the AI can see.
+Either way, your Withings weight, body composition, and sleep become part of what the AI can see.

 3. 3

-Ask a real question about your weight or blood pressure
+Ask a real question about your weight or sleep

-Start with something specific: how has my weight actually trended this month, is my blood pressure higher on heavy training days, or has my body fat percentage moved since I started logging meals.
+Start with something specific: how has my weight actually trended this month, is my sleep score lower on heavy training days, or has my body fat percentage moved since I started logging meals.
 The AI answers from your real Withings history, not a generic estimate.

 Example prompts to ask about weight and body composition